This would eventually be a vignette depicting the launching of the Bell

 being worked on.

 | And then

 there's "The Pile."
-Every scale modeler has one.
-This is the collection
+Many scale modelers have one.
+This is the

 of un-built model kits that just gets bigger every year.
-I think this
+(My collection is

 is a pretty complete list.
 I'll add others as they're found.